Error estimates for approximations of nonlinear uniformly parabolic equations: The regularity result

 We now present \cite[Theorem 4.11]{WangI}, with notation adapted for our setting: \begin{thm} Assume (F\ref{ellipticity}) and (F\ref{last prop of F}).
 Assume that $v$ is a solution of

 in $Y_1$.
 There exist universal constants $C$, $\sigma$, and $M_0$ such that for any $M \geq M_0$,

 \end{thm}

 The main idea of the proof of Theorem \ref{Thm A} is to apply the growth estimate of Theorem \ref{thm:Wang's good set thm} to the derivatives of $u$.
 Formally, upon differentiating $u_t-F(D^2u)=0$, we obtain that the derivatives $u_{x_i}$ and $u_t$ solve the linear parabolic equation $\partial_t u_{x_i} - \tr (DF \cdot D^2u_{x_i})=0$.
 Therefore, the estimates of Theorem \ref{thm:Wang's good set thm} apply to $u_{x_i}$ and $u_t$, and from this the estimates on $u$ are deduced.
 To carry out this plan, we will first use the following proposition \cite[Theorem 4.6]{WangII}. \begin{prop} Assume that $u$ is a solution of $u_t-F(D^2u)=0$ in $Y_1$.
-Then $u_t$ and $u_{x_i}$, for $i=1,..,n$, satisfy

-in $Y_1$. \end{prop} Next we proceed with the proof of Theorem \ref{Thm A}.
+Then $u_t$ and $u_{x_i}$, for $i=1,..,n$, satisfy (\ref{class S}) in $Y_1$. \end{prop} Next we proceed with the proof of Theorem \ref{Thm A}.
 We remark that a result similar to \cite[Theorem A]{Approx schemes} was established later, via similar methods, by Armstrong, Silvestre and Smart \cite[Section 5]{ArmSmartSilv}.
 Our proof is based on the arguments in \cite[Theorem A]{Approx schemes} and our presentation follows that of \cite[Section 5]{ArmSmartSilv}.